Inverse images of positive closed currents under holomorphic endomorphisms of compact K\"ahler manifolds: Preliminaries

 \begin{remark} A positive semi-regular transform maps positive currents to positive currents.
 A closed semi-regular transform $\Lc^\mathcal{Q}$ maps closed currents to closed currents and satisfies $\Lc^\mathcal{Q}(dd^c S)=dd^c\Lc^\mathcal{Q}(S)$ for every current $S$. \end{remark}

-Young's inequality (or the H\"older inequality) gives the following proposition. \begin{proposition} [Lemma 2.1 in \cite{DS04} or Proposition 2.3.2 in \cite{DS10}] Any semi-regular transform can be extended to a linear continous operator from the space of currents of order $0$ to the space of $L^{1+1/k}$-forms.
+Young's inequality (or H\"older's inequality) gives the following proposition. \begin{proposition} [Lemma 2.1 in \cite{DS04} or Proposition 2.3.2 in \cite{DS10}] Any semi-regular transform can be extended to a linear continuous operator from the space of currents of order $0$ to the space of $L^{1+1/k}$-forms.
 It defines a linear continuous operator from the space of $L^\alpha$-forms, $\alpha\ge 1$, to the space of $L^{\alpha'}$-forms where $\alpha'$ is given by $(\alpha')^{-1}+1=\alpha^{-1}+(1+1/k)^{-1}$ if $\alpha<k+1$ and $\alpha'=\infty$ if $\alpha\ge k+1$.
 It also defines a linear continuous operator from the space of $L^\infty$-forms to the space of $C^1$-forms. \end{proposition}